FlowingCode/DevelopmentConventions/code-style.md

 In any file format, maintain a consistent style for indentation and alignment throughout the entire file.
 Do not use tab characters on some lines and a fixed amount of whitespace on others, as their display can differ across devices and platforms.

+Do not leave trailing whitespace (spaces or tabs) at the end of a line.
+A blank line must either be truly empty, containing zero characters, or be indented exactly like the line immediately above or below it.

 ### Java

 Apply the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html)